heidihendry/camelot/README.md

 #### Custom Reports

-Custom reports and column definitions for reports can be registered by creating a reports module.
+Custom reports and column definitions for reports can be registered by creating a *reports module*.
+A reports module can also override existing reports and columns.

-Reports modules are clojure files (`.clj` extension) and are stored under the config directory, in the subdirectory `/modules/reports/`.
-These files are loaded when Camelot is first started.
+Reports modules are clojure files (`.clj` extension) are loaded when Camelot is first started.
 Any name you choose can be given to the clojure file.

+Reports modules are stored under the subdirectory `/modules/reports` subdirectory of Camelot's config directory (as described above).
+If the `/modules/reports` subdirectories don't exist, you will need to create them and place your reports modules in there.

-Modules in this directory are read each time a report is ran.
+Modules are loaded each time a report is ran.

-Here's an example module with a simple custom report and custom column.
+Here's an example module to create and register a custom column, and a custom report using that column.

 ```clojure
 (ns custom.camelot.module.custom_column